ExoPie/ExoPieElement/README.md

 edit the crabConfig_2017_MC.py file, change following parameters as per your site of storage:

-config.Data.splitting = 'EventAwareLumiBased'
-config.Data.unitsPerJob = 30000

 config.Site.storageSite = "T2_TW_NCHC"

-config.Data.outLFNDirBase = '/store/group/phys_exotica/bbMET/ExoPieElementTuples/%s' %(workname)
+Modify the input dataset text file: signal_private_monoZLL_2017.txt

 you can make a list of samples in a text and use it to submit multiple jobs using MultiCrab_2017MC.py

-you need to edit the .txt file name and run it using

-python MultiCrab_2017MC.py

- to check the status of all the jobs you just submitted you can add one function in the same file to do it. there is some example in

-for crab submit:
-python MultiCrab_2017MC.py --submit
+for crab submit: python MultiCrab_2017MC.py --submit

-for crab status:
-python MultiCrab_2017MC.py --status --crabdir=crab_MC_2017miniaodV2_V1
+for crab status: python MultiCrab_2017MC.py --status --crabdir=crab_MC_2017miniaodV2_V1

 for crab status with summary of all the dataset: (ss refer to status summary) python MultiCrab_2017MC.py --status --crabdir=crab_MC_2017miniaodV2_V1 --ss

-for crab resubmit:
-python MultiCrab_2017MC.py --resubmit --crabdir=crab_MC_2017miniaodV2_V1
+for crab resubmit: python MultiCrab_2017MC.py --resubmit --crabdir=crab_MC_2017miniaodV2_V1

-for crab kill:
-python MultiCrab_2017MC.py --kill --crabdir=crab_MC_2017miniaodV2_V1
+for crab kill: python MultiCrab_2017MC.py --kill --crabdir=crab_MC_2017miniaodV2_V1